Oneflow-Inc/oneflow/README.md

     cmake -DTHIRD_PARTY=ON -DPRECOMPILED_THIRD_PARTY=OFF .. &&  make -j
 ```

-If you do not want to compile the third part code from source, you can also download the pre-compiled third party dependencies from oneflow.org
+If you do not want to compile the third party code from source, you can also download the pre-compiled third party dependencies from oneflow.org

 #### download pre-compiled third party